couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4600-json.markdown

 ### Defining a Schema

-You probably want to store the schema in a JSON file, so create a new empty file in your target and give it the extension `.json`.
-Double-check that the file has been added to the target's "Copy Bundle Resources" file list.
+You probably want to store the schema in a JSON file, so create a new empty file in your target and give it a `.json` file extension.
+Make sure the file is included in the target's "Copy Bundle Resources" file list.

 Now fill in your schema.
 Note that the current implementation of the validator class follows [JSON Schema Draft 4](http://tools.ietf.org/html/draft-zyp-json-schema-04).

 ### Validating Objects

-Define a document validation block
+Define a document validation block, as shown in the following example:

 ```
     NSURL* url = [[NSBundle mainBundle] URLForResource: resourceName withExtension: @"json"];